metaborg/documentation/source/langdev/manual/ci.md

 # Continuous Integration

-This page describes how build Spoofax langauges on a Jenkins buildfarm.
+This page describes how to build Spoofax languages on a Jenkins buildfarm or using an alternative platform such as GitHub Actions.

 Full continuous integration includes: